jcal13/memory-model-editor/README.md

 You should see the backend being run on `http://localhost:3001` in the terminal.
 You do not need to open this link in your browser.

 ![alt text](readmeUtil/image-1.png)

+### 4. Connect to the database

+To view questions in the information tab, you will need a `.env` file in the backend folder.
+This file must contain the connection string as `DATABASE_URL`.
+The `.env` file is not included in this repository.